 Because of the abundance of herbs, a large variety of flavors can be achieved in herbal blends.
 Some common herbal teas are Chamomile, Peppermint, and Rooibos.

 Oolong tea falls somewhere in the middle of black tea and green tea.
 Oolong is oxidized more than green tea, but less than black tea.
 The tea is rolled into unique shapes, which can result in a variety of different flavors.

 Dark oolong is more oxidized and has a bold nutty flavor.
 Green oolong is lighter in character and is exceptionally smooth.

 Pu-erh tea comes from the leaves of the Camellia Sinensis plant.
 Still, it goes through a unique process of oxidation and fermentation.
 Pu-erh is aged to get a unique flavor that no other tea has.

 Pu-erh has a robust earthy flavor that lends itself well to chai and cocoa blends.
 Pu-erh is commonly used as a substitute for coffee because of its high caffeine content.

 Loose leaf tea has a remarkable shelf life!
-For most teas, as long as you are storing in a dark container or bag in a room temp or cool location, your loose leaf tea can last for years.
-Because of general government mandates on food, Full Leaf Tea Company prints a 2-year expiration date on loose tea and a 1-year expiration date on Matcha.
+Because of general government mandates on food, Full Leaf Tea Co. prints a 2-year expiration date on loose tea and 1-year expiration date on Matcha.